kadarq/julia/doc/stdlib/parallel.rst

    Returns a list of all worker process identifiers.

-.. function:: rmprocs(pids...)
+.. function:: rmprocs(pids...; waitfor=0.0)

    ..
 Docstring generated from Julia source

    Removes the specified workers.
+Note that only process 1 can add or remove workers - if another worker tries to call ``rmprocs``\ , an error will be thrown.
+The optional argument ``waitfor`` determines how long the first process will wait for the workers to shut down.

 .. function:: interrupt([pids...])